El Rushbo and the Limbaugh Institute for Advanced Conservative Studies.

 Let's authorize that.

-We'll Take it to Obama on the budget.
+We'll take it to Obama on the budget.

 And that's where we'll make him spending cuts.

-We'll make him engage in.
+We'll make him engage.

-That's where social security checks will be threatened.
+That's where Social Security checks will be threatened.

 And that's where, and they'll go back to government shutdown.